adilsaid64/Data-Science-and-Machine-Learning-Portfolio/README.md

 **My Top Projects**

 - [Breast Cancer Classification](https://github.com/adilsaid64/Data-Science-and-Machine-Learning-Portfolio/blob/main/Machine%20Learning%20Practical:%206%20Real-World%20Applications/Breast%20Cancer%20Classification%20(2).ipynb)

-: Used a Support Vector Machine Classifier to classify cancer cells as Malignant or Benign.
+Used a Support Vector Machine Classifier to classify cancer cells as Malignant or Benign.

+Result: Built a model that achieves 97% accuracy.

+Skills: Machine Learning, Model Evaluation, Optimization

 - [Movie Ratings](https://github.com/adilsaid64/Data-Science-and-Machine-Learning-Portfolio/blob/main/Python%20for%20Machine%20Learning%20&%20Data%20Science%20Masterclass/Moving%20Ratings%20EDA.ipynb)
 : An EDA Project.
 How much can you trust the ratings shown on a movie online?
 Especially when the same company showing the ratings makes money from selling tickets?
 Is there a conflict of intrest for companies selling movie tickets and displaying movie ratings?